PDM4AR/exercises/docs/07-optimization.md

 > The *Short Route* presents a weird and dangerous magnetic field.
 Travelling through it is not possible using a normal compass, but special compasses are needed.
 These special compases show the direction of the islands of the next archipelago: when you are at a specific island of an archipelago, they will tune with the magnetic field of the next archipelago, and so on, until you reach the last archipelago where the treasure is located.
 Trying to directly reach the last archipelago or moving to an archipelago that is not the next in order is impossible and you will get lost in the ocean.

 This constraint is always active.
-Your voyage plan must start from the first archipelago and end at the last archipelago, visiting one and only one island of the other archipelagos in between, following the order of the archipelago's identification number.
+Your voyage plan must start from the first archipelago and end at the last archipelago, visiting one and only one island of the other archipelagos, following the order of the archipelago's identification number.
 This means that your ordered voyage plan must contain *N* islands and that these islands must belong to archipelagos with increasing identification numbers.
 Since the constraint is active in every test case, it is not listed within the `constraints` attribute of the `ProblemVoyage` input, to avoid reduntant information.

 #### **Minimum nights** (`min_nights_individual_island`)